hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf_workflow_test.md

 ## Modifications description

-This section contains a merge of comments found in issues from this repository
+This section contains a merge of issues from this repository

 ```
 https://github.com/hmenager/workflow-is-cwl/issues